oresat/oresat-linux/image_builder/README.rst

 - ``chroot_scripts/early-oresat-chroot.sh``: The early chroot script, used to do anything before the image config ares parsed in chroot environment.
-- ``chroot_scripts/oresat-chroot.sh``: The main chroot script that runs after most packages are installed in chroot environment. is used to set custom things on OreSat images.
+- ``chroot_scripts/oresat-chroot.sh``: The main chroot script that runs after most packages are installed in chroot environment.
 - ``configs/*.conf``: All the image configs; defines what packages are install, system settings, etc.
 - ``device_tree/*.dts``: Holds the device tree for flight images.
-This device tree configures some pins to there nessary mode and then configures all other pins to be gpio floating inputs.
+This device tree configures some pins to there necessary mode and then configures all other pins to be GPIO floating inputs.
   **NOTE:** The ``oresat-dev`` image uses the original PocketBeagle device.
 - ``device_tree_overlays/*.dts``: These are the device tree overlays for specific images, all are compiled and are copied to ``/lib/firmware/`` during by the early chroot script.